markertmer/sweater_weather/README.md

 $ rails db:migrate
 ```

-Create an `application.yml` file using Figaro, then open it for editing:
+Create an `application.yml` file using Figaro, then open it for editing.
+The file is git-ignored, so it may not show up in your GUI.
 ```
 $ bundle exec figaro install
 $ (open in your text editor) config/application.yml